 Requirements for Admission

 Students may apply to Ouachita online.
 A certified high school transcript and an official report of the American College Test (ACT) or Scholastic Aptitude Test (SAT) scores must be on file with the University prior to admission.
-The university will consider for regular admission the application of a student who submits: a completed application for admission, an official transcript from high school, a minimum high school grade point average (GPA) of 2.750 on a 4.000 scale, a minimum ACT composite score of 20 or SAT score of 1020.
+The university will consider for regular admission the application of a student who submits: a completed application for admission, an official transcript from high school, a minimum high school grade point average (GPA) of 3.2 on a 4.000 scale, a minimum ACT composite score of 20 or SAT score of 1030.
 Ouachita recommends but does not require the following high school course units for success at the college level: four in English, three in social science with American history and world history recommended, two in natural science preferably selected from biology, chemistry and/or physics, two in mathematics with algebra I and geometry recommended; and at least two units in one foreign language.
-The University may grant Conditional Admission to students who fall below the previously stated standards.
+The University may grant Conditional Admission to students who fall below the previously stated standards and letter(s) of recommendation will be required.
 Most of these students will be advised to enroll in certain Academic Skills courses.
 The University will refuse admission to students whose academic record indicates an inability to meet Ouachita’s academic standards.

 Those who wish to transfer to Ouachita should apply for admission as transfer students and supply course descriptions for all courses taken.
 Transfer students may be admitted with at least a 2.0 transfer GPA, if they are eligible to return to the institution from which they came.
 They must declare all colleges and universities attended in the past and supply official transcripts from each school attended.
 A transfer student who has fewer than twenty-nine hours of acceptable credit must submit ACT or SAT scores for course placement.
 Transfer students may use any Ouachita catalog which has been in effect since they entered college, as long as the catalog is not more than 3 years old.
 Students from accredited junior or senior colleges will receive full credit for courses taken in such institutions, subject to departmental or other limitations.
 All grades of all college level courses will be transferred and used in calculating the grade point average except those with D or F grades which cannot be repeated at Ouachita.
 Courses accepted in transfer must be consistent with the liberal arts character of the Ouachita curriculum.
 Ouachita will accept academic skills courses from other universities, but the number of hours required for graduation increases by the number of hours of academic skills courses.
 Students transferring from educational institutions not accredited by a regional accreditation agency may enroll if they have a 2.0 GPA.
 Courses taken at such institutions will be evaluated to determine which courses will receive credit, and a maximum of 12 of those hours will apply toward graduation.
 Transfer students who have 29 or more hours of credit are required to submit a degree plan during their first semester in residence.
 To earn a baccalaureate degree, transfer students must meet all requirements outlined in the Academic Information section, as well as those for the degree they seek.
 Sixty resident hours are required; 30 of the last 36 hours and at least 12 hours (6 junior-senior) in the major and 9 (3 junior-senior) in the minor must be taken in residence at Ouachita.
 Transfer Chart (Core Requirements Only)